MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/desktop-latest-update-archive.md

 # [Power BI service](#tab/powerbi-service)

 - Certified and Promoted reports and apps
-- The â€˜new lookâ€™ of the Power BI service is live
+- The ‘new look’ of the Power BI service is live

 ---